-- The appraisal objectives set in a preceptee's first year of employment must be those that they are required to complete as part of their preceptorship programme. - Completing and passing their first appraisal is the Trust's record that a preceptee has completed preceptorship.
+- that they are required to complete as part of their preceptorship programme. - Completing and passing their first appraisal is the Trust's record that a preceptee has completed preceptorship.
 Should this not be the case then preceptors must discuss this with the relevant preceptorship lead and HR advisor. - For newly registered practitioners, returners to practice, internationally educated staff the preceptorship objectives include completion of the preceptorship folder and relevant clinical skills competencies.